ColeS82/weather-dashboard/README.md

-# 06 Server-Side APIs: Weather Dashboard
+# Weather Dashboard

 Third-party APIs allow developers to access their data and functionality by making requests with specific parameters to a URL.
-Developers are often tasked with retrieving data from another application's API and using it in the context of their own.
-Your challenge is to build a weather dashboard that will run in the browser and feature dynamically updated HTML and CSS.
+This application retrieves data from another application's API and uses it in to display weather information.

 ## User Story